A guide to what's on in Brisbane on Australia Day

 Bribie Island Aussie Beach Party

-All day long on Australia Day, Brennan and Apex Parks on Bribie Island are set to be hubs of activity and entertainment.
-That’s from the free (yes, FREE) breakfast at 7:30am right through to the fireworks at 7:30pm.
+From midday on Australia Day, Brennan Park on Bribie Island is set to be the hub of activity and entertainment.
+That's from the first performance at 12:10pm to the nightly fireworks at 7:30pm.

-This big beach bash will feature workshops, beach games, competitions, live music and markets galore.
+This big beach bash will feature sack races, beach games, live music and markets galore.

 For more info: Australia Day on Bribie Island